-The World Heritage nomination for the Flinders Ranges is being led by the Department of Environment, Water and Natural Resources, in partnership with the South Australian Museum and Geological Survey of South Australia, Department of State Development.
+The World Heritage nomination for the Flinders Ranges is being led by the Department of Environment, Water and Natural Resources, in partnership with the South Australian Museum (Department of State Development) and Geological Survey of South Australia (Department of the Premier and Cabinet).

-Community involvement in the decision-making processes is fundamental to the World Heritage nomination for the Flinders Ranges.
-We will engage the community in an open and inclusive manner from the outset.
+Community involvement is a critical component of the World Heritage nomination in the Flinders Ranges.
+We will engage the community in an open and inclusive manner throughout the process.

 The World Heritage nomination process is a complex one that will take a number of years.
-There are two main components to the process:
+There are two main components to the World Heritage nomination process:

-Collaborative engagement – developing a shared understanding of the World Heritage proposal and shared responsibility for its future; and working collaboratively with the community to shape how we can best position the Flinders Ranges to maximise benefits and economic opportunities from World Heritage.
+Collaborative engagement – developing a shared understanding of the World Heritage proposal and shared responsibility for its future; and working collaboratively with the community to explore opportunities to shape how we can best position the Flinders Ranges to maximise benefits and economic opportunities from World Heritage.

-For the best chances of success, a well-planned and carefully-implemented process is critical.
+For the best chances of success, a well-planned and carefully-implemented process will be critical.

 What are some important facts about World Heritage in the Flinders Ranges?

-- A World Heritage property in the Flinders Ranges would not be an all-encompassing ‘blanket’ across the region.
-It would be a series of discrete sites that best represent the region’s outstanding geology and palaeontology being pursued for nomination.
+A World Heritage property in the Flinders Ranges would not be an all-encompassing ‘blanket’ across the region.
+It would be a series of discrete sites (‘serial sites’) that best represent the region’s outstanding geology and fossil values being pursued for nomination.

-- A site would only be included in the World Heritage nomination if the landowners wanted it.
+A serial site would only be included in the World Heritage nomination if the landowners wanted it.